JBroks/GB-Accidents-Dashboard/README.md

 - iPhone X.

+Furthermore, [Responsinator](https://www.responsinator.com/) was used to test responsivness of the final version of the project.
+The website is fully responsive and working well on mobile devices.

 #### Bugs:

 Bugs that were noticed during the testing were fixed using **Bootstrap** classes and **CSS** styling applied to the `divs` containing charts (i.e. `max-height`, `min-height`).